rhjohnstone/raspberry-pi-cat-detector/README.md

 ## Text Messaging

 I am a longtime Amazon Web Services (AWS) user.
+I used their facilities to generate SMS text messages in `doorbell.py`.
-In `doorbell.py`, I use `requests.post()` to initiate a message.
-It is a POST message to a REST API.
+I use`requests.post()` to initiate the message.

+Briefly, here is how it works on AWS.
+It is a POST message to a REST API URL.
 The REST definition is an API Gateway on AWS.
 The API Gateway passes the POST information to an AWS Lambda function (see `aws-lambda/cat-doorbell-lambda.py` in this repo for the source).
 The Lambda invokes a call to a Simple Notification Service (SNS) topic.
 That topic is associated with a particular phone number.
 A message from the Lambda function is sent to that phone number.
 Make sense?

-Don't worry if it does not.
+Do not panic if that does not make sense.
 AWS is **not** a trivial subject.
 I use AWS because I'm used to it.
-But you don't have to.
+You don't have to.

 There is an alternative.
 Look at [pushover](https://pushover.net/).
 They support REST APIs (with samples) and they are inexpensive.
 You can send your messages using their API.
 Simply use their REST URL in my `requests.post()`